MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/oracle-azure-netapp-files-content.md

 #### Cross-region replication

 [Cross-region replication][Cross-region replication of Azure NetApp Files volumes] provides efficient DR across regions in Azure.
 You can use cross-region replication instead of ODG for DR. Cross-region replication uses storage-based replication.
-It does not use VM resources.
+It doesn't use VM resources.
 For more information, see [Create volume replication for Azure NetApp Files][Create volume replication for Azure NetApp Files].

 #### Availability sets and availability zones

 ODG on Azure Virtual Machines functions like ODG in on-premises systems.
 But this product relies on its underlying architecture.
-If you run ODG on Azure VMs, consider using one of these options to increase redundancy and availability:
+If you run ODG on Azure VMs, consider also using one of these options to increase redundancy and availability:

 - Place the Oracle VMs in the same availability set.
 This approach provides protection during these events:

-  - Outages within a data center that equipment failures cause.
+  - Outages within a datacenter that equipment failures cause.
 VMs within an availability set don't share resources.
   - Updates.
 VMs within an availability set undergo updates at different times.

 - Place the Oracle VMs in different availability zones.
 This approach provides protection against the failure of an entire datacenter.
 Each zone represents a set of datacenters within a region.
 If you place resources in different availability zones, datacenter-level outages can't take all your VMs offline.